ricardoemerson/create-flutter-widgets-and-classes/README.md

 # Settings

-The **Create Flutter Widgets and Classes** has many settings that change its behavior when creating Interfaces, GetX Features and MobX Store.
+The **Create Flutter Widgets and Classes** has many settings that change it's behavior when creating Interfaces, GetX Features and MobX Store.

 ## Create Folder for Interfaces